 - Yarn Needle (for weaving in ends)

 - Optional: Pom Pom maker for the tail.
 I used (and love) the Clover Pom Pom Maker, but there are many others out there for you to use, or you can also make them by hand using the yarn wrapping technique.
 There are many tutorial and videos easy to find online.

 - HDC BLO – half double crochet in back loops only

 - SC DEC (or SC2TOG) – single crochet decrease, or single crochet two stitches together.

 - 2” height = approx..
 5 rounds of HDC

 - This basket is crocheted from the bottom up.
 The basket base is worked up first, followed by the handle.
 Then the bunny’s ears, eyes, nose/mouth, whiskers, and tail are sewn on after.

 - Some parts of this pattern start with a magic circle.
 To make the magic circle, make a circle with your yarn, insert crochet hook into circle and draw up a loop.
 Chain 2 and then work the stitches of round 1 into the ring.
-There are many online tutorials and videos if the magic circle is new to you.
+If you are unsure of how to make a magic circle, check out my Magic Circle Video Tutorial.